RTEMS/rtems-docs/c-user/fatal-error/background.rst

 the fatal extensions of the initial extension set should reset the system to stop the system termination procedure.

-After the invoking the fatal extensions of the initial extension sets, the fatal extensions of the :term:`dynamic extension sets` are invoked.
+After invoking the fatal extensions of the initial extension sets, the fatal extensions of the :term:`dynamic extension sets` are invoked.
 For this procedure valid read-write data is required.

-Once all fatal extensions executed, the system state is set to :c:macro:`SYSTEM_STATE_TERMINATED`.
+Once all fatal extensions are executed, the system state is set to :c:macro:`SYSTEM_STATE_TERMINATED`.

 The final step is to call the CPU port or BSP specific function